| Central Asia | ATLAS of Plucked Instruments |

 |

-dutar In Afghanistan a dutar is used, in size similar to the one from Uzbekistan.
+In Afghanistan a dutar is used, in size similar to the one from Uzbekistan.
 As it is mainly used in the town of Herat (West Afghanistan) it is often called herati dutar.
-Is has no silk strings, but metal strings, and most of them have extra drone and resonance strings.
-It resembles more an Indian sitar than a dutar.
+Is has no silk strings, but metal strings, and most of them have extra drones and resonance strings, so in sound it resembles more an Indian sitar than a dutar.

 Playing the herati dutar is with a wire finger plectrum, with similar music as played on the afghan rabab.